What time is it?

-I love Biscuits.
-I love coming together with people to make something that we all love.
-Every culture has its own form of biscuits, and making biscuits is a great way to come together and share and celebrate our differences as we create something that we all have in common.
+I love biscuits.
+I love coming together with people to make something that we all love, and biscuits seem to be loved by people across all cultures.
+Making biscuits is a great way to come together and share and celebrate our differences as we create something that we all have in common.
 Diversity should be celebrated, and inclusion needs to be proactive, and making biscuits gives us a fun opportunity to be mindful about both of these important things.

 Everything you need to know about biscuits is here.
 From the recipe to the KITCHEN NECESSITIES to the tips and tricks.